What is a knee fracture?

 What causes knee fractures?

-Knee fractures are broken bones in the knee.
-So, anything that can lead to a broken knee bone is a cause of knee fractures.
+Knee fractures are broken bones in or around the knee joint.
+So, if a strong enough force is aimed at the leg, one of several bones can break.
+This occurs when a force greater than the bone is able to withstand is directed toward the knee joint.
 Chronic knee pain and fractures are often seen in athletes, especially those in contact sports like football or soccer.
 Other causes of a fractured knee include:

 - Hard and repeated falls to the knees